AtlasAnalyticsLab/AtlasPatch/README.md

 - The SAM2 predictor is now initialized once and reused across files to reduce per-slide overhead.
 - Enable `--fast-mode` to skip per-patch white/black filtering.
 This can substantially reduce I/O.
+- When processing a directory, you can enable batched SAM2 thumbnail segmentation via `--seg-batch-size <N>`.
+This runs SAM2 on N thumbnails at once to improve throughput (GPU memory dependent).

 Shows:
 - Supported WSI formats